bluebindu/lighter-2/doc/security.md

 [macaroons](/doc/security.md#lighters-macaroons)
 as authorization method.

-To handle security, running `make secure` is essential.
+To handle security, running `lighter-secure` is essential.
 This script will allow you to set Lighter's password and insert all the secrets that will be needed to communicate with your LN node.
 Secrets will be encrypted using Lighter's password and